-Travelling by bus is an inexpensive way to explore the city; you can ride the bus in London as many times as you like in a single day for £4.50 if using Pay As You Go with an Oyster Card or contactless bank card.
+Travelling by bus is an inexpensive way to explore the city; you can catch the Roehampton shuttle bus for free in our local area, or if you fancy exploring further afield, you can ride the bus in London as many times as you like in a single day for £4.95 if using Pay As You Go with an Oyster Card or contactless bank card.

 Here’s our guide to buses to-and-from the University.

 Firstly, we strongly recommend downloading the London Travel Free – Bus & Tube app by Routemaster.
 This will give you live updates on when the next bus is arriving, and will help you to minimise time spent waiting at bus stops.

 Putney Bridge Station to Tolworth | Nearest stop to uni: Roehampton Lane | Single decker

 If you need to do a big shop, this is the bus for you.
 Students on Southlands, Digby and Froebel can take this bus from the University Main Entrance stop on Roehampton Lane and travel to Roehampton Vale Asda.

 Heading in the opposite direction this bus links with overground rail at Barnes and the District Line at Putney Bridge, passing many artisan cafes on Lower Richmond Road on its route.